sam-d/python-german-quotes/README.md

 - add other german typographical specialties (em/en dashes between dates, number ranges etc...)
-- make it interantional by providing all the correct defaults based on the user locale.
+- make it international by providing all the correct defaults based on the user locale.